dgor82/dgor82.github.io/dev_style_guide.md

 > Avoid overly verbose descriptions or unnecessary details.
 Start with a short sentence in imperative form, no more than 50 characters long.
-Then leave an empty line and continue with a more detailed explanation.
+Then leave an empty line and optionally continue with more details in bullet point form.
-Write only one sentence for the first part, and between one to four bullet-point style entries for the more detailed explanation of the changes (depending on the number of cluster of changes you identified).
+Only add details if the changes made are not very minor or cosmetic e.g. a single rename or clean-up.
+In that case, no further bullet points / details are needed.
+Just in case details are needed, for more substantial commits, follow these guidelines:
+Add between one and three bullet-point style entries, one for each 'cluster' of change you identified.
 These should not be complete, grammatically correct sentences!
-Each bullet point starts with a new line and covers one cluster of changes.
-Avoid adding bullet points about more obvious changes e.g. the fact that an interface was updated to include newly added functionality that was already covered in another bullet point.
-Also, do not add unnecessary bullet points to fill gaps or where you try to guess the intention or benefits associated with one cluster of change.
-Basically, for each cluster just summarise the actual changes to a level of abstraction so that you don't actually need to mention specific names of files / classes / methods that were changed (since I can see that anyway in the actual commit's change history).
+Each bullet point starts with a new line.
+Avoid adding bullet points about obvious changes e.g. the fact that an interface was updated to include newly added functionality that was already covered in another bullet point.
+Also, do not try to infer the intention behind any changes, or the possible benefits associated with them.
+For each cluster of change, summarise the actual changes to a level of abstraction so that you don't actually need to mention specific names of files / classes / methods that were changed (since I can see that anyway in the actual commit's change history).

 # II) Coding Style